andersonkmi/spark-scala-exercises/README.md

 Project developed with Scala using Spark APIs to process a Chicago crime dataset and practice some data manipulation methods.

+It has also an example of a unit test for a class that handles dataframes.

 ## 1. What does this processor do?

 WIP